veertuinc/anka-docs/Anka Build Cloud/High Availability/with-kubernetes.md

     ```
 - When using an AWS NLB, there is an immutable idle connection timeout value of 350s.
 This can cause registry push/pull actions to timeout.
 You'll need to create an ingress ALB that accepts longer connections.
 - If the registry pod has resource limits which are hit, it can be rescheduled on another host while it's performing actions.
 We recommend avoiding this as much as possible.
+- Per https://github.com/kubernetes/kubernetes/issues/43916, memory request limits for the registry may cause it to frequently restart due to the linux kernel defaulting to using lots of cached memory for disk IO operations.
+It's best to avoid placing memory limits for the registry when running in Kubernetes.